University of Dundee Library has 7 principal sites:

 You can access your library record online to view loan information, renew standard loan items (up to 9 times) and place hold requests, by signing-in to the Library catalogue (or you can ask at the issue desk at any site library or by phone).

-For every subject area there is a Liaison Librarian who has responsibility for the library service provided to its staff and students.
-The liaison librarians are involved in activities such as Staff-Student committees, determining adequate library resources*, advising on information skills training etc.
+For every subject area there is a Subject support Librarian who has responsibility for the library service provided to its staff and students.
+The Subject support librarians are involved in activities such as Staff-Student committees, determining adequate library resources*, advising on information skills training etc.

 Similarly, within each School, a member of staff is nominated to be the main point-of-contact with the Library.
 In most cases, this person co-ordinates book and journal purchasing, circulates relevant information amongst colleagues and acts as the point of contact for all matters relating to the Library.